spine/spine.site/app/views/docs/controllers.md

       }
     });

 Since this is such a common scenario, Spine provides a helper, the `elements` property.
-The is in the format of `{"selector": "variableName"}`.
+This is in the format of `{"selector": "variableName"}`.
 When the controller is instantiated, Spine will go through `elements`, setting the appropriate elements as properties on the instance.
 Like with `events`, all the selectors are scoped by the controller's current element, `el`.

     //= CoffeeScript
     class Tasks extends Spine.Controller